root-BB/witcher3map/README.md

 The exe file opens the "index.html" file in the Dist folder with Portable Firefox in the Assets folder.
 "The Witcher 3 Map.ps1" file is the source code of the executable files.

-Attention: The current version is only compatible with Firefox Legacy 52, if you update it, you may not be able to access the maps.

 You can also access [Nexus page](https://www.nexusmods.com/witcher3/mods/6061).

 Credits & Licence